yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

 ---

 {{< note title="YugaPlus - Weathering Storms in the Cloud" >}}
 One busy evening, the YugaPlus team was caught off-guard by a service outage.
 The streaming platform had gone down, and customers started voicing their frustrations on social media.
-Within minutes, the team pinpointed that there was a major incident in a cloud region that hosted their database instance.
+In minutes, the team pinpointed that there was a major incident in a cloud region that hosted their database instance.
 The YugabyteDB cluster was deployed across three availability zones of the region, but that was not enough this time.
 The whole region was down disrupting the availability of the database and entire streaming platform.

 Eventually, **four hours later** the cloud provider restored the failed region and the YugaPlus streaming platform was live again.
 After this incident the YugaPlus team decided to migrate to a multi-region architecture that would help them to tolerate all sorts of possible outages in the future...
 {{< /note >}}

-In this chapter, you'll learn:
+In this chapter, you'll learn how to do the following:

-* How to set up and start a YugabyteDB cluster that spans multiple regions
+* Set up and start a YugabyteDB cluster that spans multiple regions.
-* How to work with the YugabyteDB smart driver for routing requests automatically and handling failovers
+* Work with the YugabyteDB smart driver to route requests automatically and handle failovers.

 **Prerequisites**